yohanvalencia/lakekeeper/docs/docs/developer-guide.md

 4. `tests` - contains integration tests and some common test helpers, see below for more information.
 5. `implementations` - contains the concrete implementation of the catalog backend, currently there's only a Postgres implementation and an alternative for Postgres as secret-store, `kv2`.

-#### iceberg-catalog-bin
+#### lakekeeper-bin

 The main function branches out into multiple commands, amongst others, there's a health-check, migrations, but also serve which is likely the most relevant to you.
 In case you are forking us to implement your own AuthZ backend, you'll want to change the `serve` command to use your own implementation, just follow the call-chain.

 ### Where to put tests?

 We try to keep unit-tests close to the code they are testing.
-E.g., all tests for the database module of tables are located in `crates/iceberg-catalog/src/implementations/postgres/tabular/table/mod.rs`.
-While working on more complex features we noticed a lot of repetition within tests and started to put commonly used functions into `crates/iceberg-catalog/src/tests/mod.rs`.
+E.g., all tests for the database module of tables are located in `crates/lakekeeper/src/implementations/postgres/tabular/table/mod.rs`.
+While working on more complex features we noticed a lot of repetition within tests and started to put commonly used functions into `crates/lakekeeper/src/tests/mod.rs`.
 Within the `tests` module, there are also some higher-level tests that cannot be easily mapped to a single module or require a non-trivial setup.
 Depending on what you are working on, you may want to put your tests there.

 ### I need to add an endpoint